Small Group Expedition - Fly In / Fly Out

-In Punta Arenas in mid-December and January, the average temperature is 46°F and it can be very windy.
+In Punta Arenas in January and February, the average temperature is 46°F and it can be very windy.
 Weather can change quickly in this region and it is not unusual to have three seasons in one day with rain, hail, and accompanying wind, so be prepared.

 Participating in this voyage does not require a high level of physical fitness, but please be sure that you can: (1) stay without medical assistance for the duration of the trip, (2) swim or float, (3) be sufficiently stable on your feet that you can, for example, stand on a bus/train in normal conditions without (or minimally) holding on, (4) get in and out of a Zodiac on a beach with a little swell, (5) walk 10 blocks without getting exhausted, and (6) climb a 6-ft vertical ladder.
 Once on shore, you can walk for short or long distances (within the specified guidelines); it is up to you.
 Landing details will be given in advance of each landing.
 Please contact us if you have any health or fitness concerns that may make this trip challenging.